-Easy Vegan Bean Dip
+Easy Vegan White Bean Dip

 Make this quick & simple vegan white bean dip to enjoy as a snack, appetizer, or spread.
 No food processor or special equipment necessary!